dddrrreee/cs140e-24win/labs/1-compile/README.md

 give a good feel for whether the class works for you without requiring a hardware investment.

 Today's short lab focuses on what happens when you compile code.
-How to automate compilation with `make`.
 How to see how the compiler translated your C code by examining the machine code it produced.
 And some some of the subtle rules for how the compiler can do this translation.
 What we cover will apply to every lab this quarter.
+   - The `docs` directory has useful, further readings.

 The next lab will dive into subtle inductive magic tricks that arise when you compile a compiler using itself.
 FWIW: in the past,